 You open the envelope and out drops a wedding invitation.
 Of course you’re pleased to be invited, but what should a gentleman wear to a wedding?

-Read on for the low down on how to nail it at the coming nuptials.
+Read on for the low down on what men should wear to weddings…

 Top tips for wedding guest attire

-- As always, it’s better to be overdressed than underdressed.
-You can always take off a tie or a jacket, but you can’t pluck a suit out of thin air if you didn’t get the ‘smart’ memo.
+- It’s better to be overdressed than underdressed.
+You can always take off your tie or jacket.

 - Dress for the season.
-You’ll be freezing in a linen suit in December, and overheat in velvet in winter.
+You’ll freeze in a linen suit in December, and overheat in velvet in summer.

 - Smart casual still means making an effort.
-Wear a jacket, shirt, tie and trousers.
+Wear a jacket, shirt and trousers.

-- Have fun and be yourself.
-A wedding is a day of celebration, so play around with accessories and colours.
-And try to avoid dressing like you’re at a funeral.
+- Have fun.
+A wedding is a celebration, so play around with accessories and colours.

 Wearing a suit to a wedding